 Whether or not Candyman drew on Ruthie Mae McCoy’s murder directly for inspiration, or whether it was simply a coincidental case of local research adding realism to the movie, is impossible to say.
 What is known is that her tragic death was one of many like it, caused by neglect and ignorance as much as aggression or criminality.

-Perhaps he scariest thing about Candyman isn’t his potential for bloodiness, but his ability to force audiences to think about the people like McCoy who were being demonized in the Cabrini-Green Homes and the very real terror Black Americans have faced throughout history.
+Perhaps he scariest thing about Candyman isn’t his potential for violence and terror, but his ability to force audiences to think about the people like McCoy who were being demonized in the Cabrini-Green Homes and the very real terror Black Americans have faced throughout history.
+In the end, the true story of Candyman is about much more than a hook-wielding monster.

-After learning the complex and grim history behind Candyman, read about the Tulsa Massacre, in which Black Oklahomans fought back against racist mobs.
+After learning the complex true story of Candyman, read about the Tulsa Massacre, in which Black Oklahomans fought back against racist mobs.
 Then, learn about the harrowing lynching of 14-year old Emmett Till, whose death inspired the movement to fight for the civil rights of African Americans.